Yes, There’s Actually a Reason You Can’t Poop on Vacation—Here’s Why

 Traveler's constipation ruining your vacation?
 A gastroenterologist explains why it happens—and how to get things moving again.

 Psst!
 Got traveler’s constipation?
 So why are you whispering?
 Research suggests that about 40 percent of people suffer from constipation when on vacation, and according to Edwin Levine, MD, a gastroenterologist based in Trumbull, CT, it’s “really a very, very common problem.”
-(Kids get constipated too.)
 Here’s why it happens:

 By tweaking your food and drink before traveling and by paying attention to your body when you arrive, you can avoid the discomfort of traveler’s constipation.